appseconnect/docs/_posts/API-Management/Quickstart/2018-11-01-steps-to-create-swagger-documentation.md

 ![authentication-re-generation](/staticfiles/api-management/media/authentication-re-generation.png)

 10. Click `Authorize` button in the swagger screen.
 Enter the basic authorization details and click on authorize.
-You’ll get a confirmation message `AUTHENTICATED` in the same window as shown below.
+You will get a confirmation message `AUTHENTICATED` in the same window as shown below.

 ![swagger-authorization](/staticfiles/api-management/media/swagger-authorization.png)

 11. Now the authorization is complete, Click on GET for expanding the Parameters section.
-Once, the Parameter Section gets expanded, Click on TRY IT OUT to execute the parameters.
+Once the Parameter Section gets expanded,  Click on **TRY IT OUT** to execute the parameters.

 ![swagger-parameter-execution](/staticfiles/api-management/media/swagger-parameter-execution.png)